 Martin Habets

 I am a PhD student in Economics at the European University Institute in Florence and a research fellow at the Sapienza University of Rome.
 I work under the supervision of Alessandro Tarozzi and Thomas Crossley.
-My main interests are in environmental and gender economics.
+My main research interest is in environmental economics.

 Presented at: Maastricht Workshop on Applied Economics of the Environment (2024), 6th QMUL Economics and Finance Workshop (2024), Tor Vergata Ph.D.
 Conference (2024)